microsoft/WindowsAppSDK/specs/AppNotifications/AppNotifications-spec.md

         // For Packaged apps, the COM server is defined in the manifest.
 The Process calling Register() and the process defined as the COM server are required to be the same.
         // For Unpackaged apps, the caller process will be registered as the COM server.
 And assets like displayname and icon will be gleaned from Shell and registered as well. void Register();

+         // For Unpackaged apps only, the caller process will be registered as the COM server. void Register(String displayName, Windows.Foundation.Uri iconUri);

         // Unregisters the COM Service so that a subsequent activation will launch a new process void Unregister();